PerlDancer/Dancer2-Plugin-Auth-Extensible-Provider-Usergroup/README.md

 your answer to that is yes, please reconsider; you really don't want to do that, when it's so easy to do things right!)

-See Dancer2::Plugin::DBIC for how to configure a database connection appropriately; see the "CONFIGURATION" section below for how to configure this authentication provider with database details.

 See Dancer2::Plugin::Auth::Extensible for details on how to use the authentication framework, including how to use "require_login" and "require_role".